nextflow-io/website/src/content/blog/2024/nf-test-in-nf-core.md

 title: Leveraging nf-test for enhanced quality control in nf-core
 date: 2024-03-28
 type: post
 description: Reproducibility is an important attribute of all good science.
-This is especially true in the realm of bioinformatics, where software is hopefully being constantly updated, and pipelines are ideally being maintained.
-Improvements and maintenance are great, but they also bring about an important question: Do bioinformatics tools and pipelines continue to run successfully and produce consistent results despite these changes?
-Fortunately for us, there is an existing approach to ensure software reproducibility: testing.
+This is specially true in the realm of bioinformatics, where software is hopefully being constantly updated, and pipelines are ideally being maintained.
+This blog post covers nf-test in the nf-core context.
 image: img/blog-2024-03-28--share.jpg
 tags: nextflow,nf-core,nf-test
 status: published